oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 At the time that OAuth 2.0 was initially specified in {{RFC6749}} and {{RFC6750}}, browser-based JavaScript applications needed a solution that strictly complied with the same-origin policy.
 Common deployments of OAuth 2.0 involved an application running on a different domain than the authorization server, so it was historically not possible to use the Authorization Code grant type which would require a cross-origin POST request.
 This limitation was one of the motivations for the definition of the Implicit grant type, which returns the access token in the front channel via the fragment part of the URL, bypassing the need for a cross-origin POST request.

 However, there are several drawbacks to the Implicit grant type, generally involving vulnerabilities associated with the exposure of the access token in the URL.
 See {{implicit_flow}} for an analysis of these attacks and the drawbacks of using the Implicit grant type in browsers.
-Additional attacks and security considerations can be found in {{-oauth-security-topics}}.
+Additional attacks and security considerations can be found in {{RFC9700}}.

 In recent years, widespread adoption of Cross-Origin Resource Sharing (CORS) {{Fetch}}, which enables exceptions to the same-origin policy, allows browser-based applications to use the OAuth 2.0 Authorization Code grant type and make a POST request to exchange the authorization code for an access token at the token endpoint.
 Since the Authorization Code grant type enables the use of refresh tokens for other types of clients, this behavior has been adopted for browser-based clients as well, even though these clients are still public clients with limited to no access to secure storage.
 Furthermore, adding Proof Key for Code Exchange (PKCE) {{RFC7636}} to the flow prevents authorization code injection, as well as ensures that even if an authorization code is intercepted, it is unusable by an attacker.